Mill Race 2.0 Restoration

 Mill Race site ten years after planting (2022):

 This area is home to an abundance of wildlife, including Spring Chinook, beaver, red-legged frogs, northwestern pond turtles and migratory birds.
-Cougars have also been spotted in the area.
+Deer and bald eagles have also been spotted in the area.

 Trees planted here include Oregon ash, black cottonwood, white alder, red alder, cascara, Pacific willow, and others.
 Shrubs planted here include Oregon grape, redosier dogwood, Douglas spirea, common snowberry, oceanspray, twinberry, and several species of willow.

-Native trees provide shade, while native shrubs provide flowers for pollinators and berries that become food for wildlife.
+Native trees provide shade, while native shrubs protect the landscape from invasion by non-native plants and provide flowers for pollinators and berries that become food for wildlife.
 Certain species thrive by the water’s edge, while others are more drought-resistant and thrive in the upland.
-All these plants help to develop a dense, healthy, multi-story forest.
+All these plants help to develop a dense, healthy, multi-story riparian forest.

 The Metropolitan Wastewater Management Commission of Eugene-Springfield (MWMC) and The Freshwater Trust are partnering to use shade produced from restoring streamside forests to help the utility meet its water quality goals.
-As the plants grow at each restored site, they block kilocalories of solar load (sunlight), which generates “shade (thermal) credits.”
-These “credits” benefit MWMC and fish because the MWMC gets to use them to comply with its wastewater permit under the Clean Water Act, while fish get the benefit of cooler water in the streams.
+As the plants grow at each restored site, they block solar load (heat from the sun), which generates “shade (thermal) credits.”
+These “credits” benefit the MWMC and fish because the MWMC registers them with the Oregon Department of Environmental Quality to comply with a wastewater permit to protect water quality under the federal Clean Water Act, while fish get the benefit of cooler water in the streams.

 The Freshwater Trust selects sites using its StreamBank® BasinScout® tool, which prioritizes many potential sites based on different environmental benefits.
 Sites throughout the Upper Willamette basin are modeled to quantify the amount of thermal benefit (shade) possible under restored conditions.
 This allows the team to locate the most high-impact planting sites and work with willing landowners to restore them.